manjilsaikia/manjilsaikia.github.io/teaching/AhdUni/MAT165/index.md

 # Reading Materials

 There is no fixed textbook for this course.
 I will try to provide the materials to be discussed before each lecture.
 Students are expected to read up on the shared material.
+In addition, I will share resources below after every lecture.

+To get a high-level overview of mathematics, I recommend **Mathematics: A Very Short Introduction** by *Timothy Gowers* (Oxford University Press, 2002).

 # Grading

-- **Assignments**: Regular homework assignments will be given, which will count towards 20% of the total score.
-Approximately one assignment will be given for every 3 lecture sessions.
-At least some of them will use WebWork (details about this will be shared via email).
-- **Quiz**: There will be two 20-minute quizzes, which will count towards 20% of the total score.
-- **Project**: A group project will be assigned to students in groups of 2 - 3 students; they will have to submit a written report.
-This will count towards 10% of the total score.
+- **Assignment**: There will be a weekly assignment based on the materials covered in the respective week.
+This will contribute 20% to the total score.
+- **Presentation**: Students are expected to learn a mathematically rigorous proof of their favourite result and present it.
+This will contribute 20% to the total score.
-- **Presentation**: A presentation on the project component above will have to be made by the students.
-This will count towards 10% of the total score.
+- **Written Report**: Students will have to write the content of their presentation in an article format, and submit at least 2 days before their presentation.
+This will contribute 20% to the total score.
-- **Mid-Semester Examination**: We will have a 60-minute written exam (closed book), this will count towards 20% of the total score.
+- **Mid-Semester Examination**: We will have a 120-minute written exam (closed book), this will count towards 20% of the total score.
-- **End-Semester Examination**: We will have a 120-minute written exam (with one cheat sheet allowed), this will count towards 20% of the total score.
+- **End-Semester Examination**: We will have a 120-minute written exam (closed book), this will count towards 20% of the total score.

 *To get an A grade, you must score atleast 80% overall.
 However, this doesn't automatically guarantee an A.*

 # Lectures

-W 04/08: Introduction to the course, historical overview of number theory & cryptography
+W 08/10: Introduction to the course, historical overview of mathematical thought

 # Assignments

-- The problem set will be updated over the semester.
+- The problem sets will be updated over the semester.
 I will announce this in class when I post a set here.
 - To get the most out of this course, you are expected to spend at least twice the amount of lecture hours on your own.

 ## Submissions